Nick’s Italian Kitchen, McLeodganj

 Old Rao Dhaba on NH 8

 photo (7)As a frequent road traveler to Alwar starting early morning from Delhi, I often make a pit-stop at Dharuhera, Rewari for breakfast.
 NH-8 is dotted by several highway dhabas, and the most common name among them is ‘Rao’ with different prefixes & suffixes.
 The most authentic and oldest one is called ‘Old Rao Hotels & Caterers‘, which is 24 X 7 super busy joint and its parking lot is filled with small and big cars.
 It’s a large yet simple eating joint with plastic tables and chairs, and an photo (9)open kitchen, and you are not going to find the servers in neat uniforms.
 However if you are looking for some fresh and hot food desi style, this place offers good value for money.
 I have had numerous breakfasts and have tried them for a few dinners too.
-The dishes that I always stick to here are Aaloo Paranthas & Curd for breakfast, and Butter Chicken & Naan for dinner.
+The dishes that I always stick to here are Aaloo Paranthas & Curd for breakfast, and Butter Paneer & Naan for dinner.
 Their stuffed bread offerings are good and mouth watering.
 Breakfast for four would cost around Rs 500.

 My Rating: 3/5 (Taste, Service, Ambience, Value for money, Variety)

-Must Try: Stuffed Parantha, Butter Chicken
+Must Try: Stuffed Parantha, Butter Paneer

 Smoke House Deli